mmarcet/genome_analysis/README.md

 # genome_analysis
-Tools used for genome analysis
+Little snippets of code used for different purposes during genome analysis.